nixworks/public/news/2009/11/13/README.md

 ## [2009-11-13](/news/2009/11/13/index.md)

 ### [ Philippines President Gloria Arroyo signs a law banning torture, making it a criminal offence punishable by up to 30 years imprisonment. ](/news/2009/11/13/philippines-president-gloria-arroyo-signs-a-law-banning-torture-making-it-a-criminal-offence-punishable-by-up-to-30-years-imprisonment.md)
-_Context: Gloria Arroyo, Philippine, President of the Philippines, torture_
+_Context: Gloria Arroyo, Philippines, President of the Philippines, torture_

 ### [ The Turkish government unveils a plan to improve rights of the Kurdish minority to end the decades long ethnic conflict in the southeast of the country. ](/news/2009/11/13/the-turkish-government-unveils-a-plan-to-improve-rights-of-the-kurdish-minority-to-end-the-decades-long-ethnic-conflict-in-the-southeast-of.md)
 _Context: Kurd, Turkey, disarm_